API Authentication¶

 Security Considerations¶

-- Token Lifetime: Tokens expire after 24 hours for client credentials flow
+- Token Lifetime: Tokens expire after 24 hours for client credentials flow.
+It can be updated by setting the

 - Service-to-Service: This API is designed for service-to-service authentication without user interaction